Political polarization in the United States

-Definition
+Definition and conceptualization

-According to psychology professors Gordon Heltzel and Kristin Laurin, political polarization occurs when "subsets of a population adopt increasingly dissimilar attitudes toward parties and party members (i.e., affective polarization), as well as ideologies and policies (ideological polarization)".
-The Pew Research Center defines political polarization as "the vast and growing gap between liberals and conservatives, Republicans and Democrats".
+The Pew Research Center defines political polarization in the United States as "the vast and growing gap between liberals and conservatives, Republicans and Democrats".
+According to psychology professors Gordon Heltzel and Kristin Laurin, political polarization occurs when "subsets of a population adopt increasingly dissimilar attitudes toward parties and party members (i.e., affective polarization), as well as ideologies and policies (ideological polarization.)"
 Polarization has been defined as both a process and a state of being.
 A defining aspect of polarization, though not its only facet, is a bimodal distribution around conflicting points of view or philosophies.
 In general, defining a threshold at which an issue is "polarized" is imprecise; detecting the trend of polarization, however, (increasing, decreasing, or stable) is more straightforward.